 The top three declared needs for refugees are employment, transportation, and language skills:

-Transportation can involve preparation for their driving tests (behind the wheel and written), helping them navigate the bus system, or giving them a ride to a medical or social service processing appointment.
+Transportation assistance involves preparing for written and driving tests, navigating the bus system, or providing rides to a medical or social service processing appointment.

-Language skills are acquired through ESL (English as Second Language) classes or friendship with a conversation partner.
+Language skills are acquired through ESL (English as Second Language) classes, Conversation English Groups or friendship with a conversation partner.
 Each of these solutions is dependent on the level of English they currently possess.

 Beyond these top three declared needs there are a host of other physical, social and material needs such as: food, furniture, computer skills, and a community to belong to.
-From our experience, we are keenly aware of the emotional and physical toll that re-establishment in the United States requires of each refugee and asylum seeking families.
+From our experience, we are keenly aware of the mental, emotional, spiritual, and physical toll that re-establishment in the United States requires of each refugee and asylum seeking families.